hieubnt235/chatbone/README.md

 2025-07-09T02:56:59.423242876Z INFO:     Application startup complete.
 2025-07-09T02:56:59.426997678Z INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```
-Note: With all the following commands from now, you can leave out the `uv run` prefix if you are activating.
+**Note**: With all the following commands from now, you can leave out the `uv run` prefix if you are activating.
 If you are not activating and want to activate the new environment you just created (by `uv sync` before)
 then run this:
 ```bash